Loading Dock Hazards

 The transportation of goods from suppliers to retail establishments, from producers to the market, or from distribution centers to stores is central to the structure and success of the American economy.
 While the typical consumer may have little awareness of or interest in the practical demands that this creates, the workers who must load and unload this cargo are daily exposed to significant physical strain.
 Unfortunately, the work-related duties that an individual must perform on a loading dock come with a substantial risk of occupational injury.

 If you have been hurt in a loading dock accident or simply due to the intense physical strain that accompanies your employment, you may be able to pursue a workers’ compensation claim to help with resulting medical bills and missed work time.
-Contact the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, at 919-851-3311 to speak to a member of our team about your case today.
+Contact the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, at 919-851-3311 to speak to a member of our team about your case today.

 Accidents Associated with Loading Docks